grafana/k6-docs/docs/sources/next/javascript-api/jslib/aws/S3Client/00 uploadPart(bucketName, objectKey, uploadId, partNumber, data) copy.md

 head_title: 'S3Client.uploadPart(bucketName, objectKey, uploadId,partNumber, data)'
 slug: 's3client-uploadpart'
 description: 'S3Client.uploadPart a part in a multipart upload to a bucket'
-excerpt: 'S3Client.uploadPart a part in a multipart upload to a bucket'
 ---

 # S3Client.uploadPart(bucketName, objectKey, uploadId,partNumber, data)